-□ Strong Kids Music Vol. 2
+Strong Kids Music, Vol. 2

-The Doctrinal Basis of Our Curriculum

-A more detailed statement with references is available upon reguest.
+The Doctrinal Basis of Our Curriculum A more detailed statement with references is available upon request.

 - The verbal, plenary inspiration of the Scriptures

-- Only one true God
+- · Only one true God

 - The Trinity of the Godhead

 - The Holy Spirit and His ministry

 - The personality of Satan

 - The Genesis account of creation

 - Original sin and the fall of man

-- The virgin birth of Christ

-The set of the set

-- Salvation through faith in the shed blood of Christ

-The bodily resurrection and
+- shed blood of Christ • The bodily resurrection and

 - priesthood of Christ

-- Grace and the new birth

-- Justification by faith
+- Grace and the new birth Justification by faith

 - Sanctification of the believer

-- The security of the believer
+- The security of the believer • The church

-The church

 - The ordinances of the local church: baptism by immersion and the Lord's Supper

-- Biblical separation-

-ecclesiastical and personal
+- Biblical separation ecclesiastical and personal

-- Obedience to civil government
+- · Obedience to civil government

 - The place of Israel

-- The pretribulation rapture of the church
+- · The pretribulation rapture of the church

 - The premillennial return of Christ

-- The millennial reign of ChristEternal glory in Heaven for the
+- The millennial reign of Christ · Eternal glory in Heaven for the

 - righteous

 - Eternal torment in Hell for the wicked